 Unlike other NRTIs that cause viral DNA chain termination, KP-1461 contains an unmodified sugar that allows viral DNA chain elongation by HIV RT to continue.
 After multiple replication cycles, KP-1212-induced mutations progressively accumulate.
 The accumulated mutations then exceed the error threshold of the virus, resulting in virus that is no longer viable or infective.
 HIV can no longer replicate and the viral population diminishes.3-7

-) investigated KP-1461 administered as monotherapy over 124 days in HIV-infected, treatment-experienced participants who had received prior non-suppressive ART and/or had documented resistance to multiple ART classes.
+Resistance: A Phase IIa study (NCT00504452) investigated KP-1461 administered as monotherapy over 124 days in treatment-experienced participants with HIV who had previously received non-suppressive ART and/or had documented resistance to multiple ART classes.
 Resistance data showed no evidence of significant ARV drug resistance evolving over time as a result of KP-1461 administration.
 Phenotypic resistance tests found changes in drug susceptibility to drugs in the NRTI, NNRTI, and PI classes in 15 out of 23 participants (65%).
 Most of the drug susceptibility changes that occurred were transient.
 The changes that persisted were increases in HIV drug susceptibility.
 There was no evidence that KP-1461 administration caused decreased susceptibility to any ARV agent during or following completion of the study.3,8

-- Participants were HIV-infected, treatment-experienced adults who had been off ART for at least 16 weeks prior to screening.
+- Participants were treatment-experienced adults with HIV who had been off ART for at least 16 weeks prior to screening.

 - Participants had received prior nonsuppressive ART and/or had documented resistance to multiple ART classes.
 Participants had few treatment options available.